MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/10-exercise-deploy-workflow.md

 ## Create the production deploy

 With the staging workflow created, the next step is to create the production workflow.
-This step is simpler because we can copy the whole `deploy` job and tweak it's parameters.
+This step is simpler because we can copy the whole `deploy` job and tweak its parameters.

 1. Navigate to the `.github/workflows` directory in the "Code" view in the GitHub website.
 Click the `build-production.yaml` file and edit it.
-1. Copy the `deploy` step from the previous module an paste it below the last line of the YAML file.
+1. Copy the `deploy` step from the previous module and paste it below the last line of the YAML file.
 The result should be like this:

     ```yml
     name: Build and push the tagged build to production